LiEnby/TamaTown/README.md

 NOTE: This is NOT bandai's original code. it wouldnt really be possible to get that unless someone had an exploit back in the day to get the files out, rather- this is my best attempts to re-create what the server side code did.

-this is the same code used on my Familetchi server (http://famita.ml) - the "ORIGINAL" xD
+this is the same code used on my Familetchi & Friends server (http://famita.ml) - the "ORIGINAL" xD

 Working so far: